SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 In consideration of our normality assumption, we document that, in addition to 79% of neighborhoods see approximately normal yield deltas, 88% see approximate symmetry [@kim_statistical_2013].
 Even so, future modeling could relax our normality assumption with additional data, potentially by avoiding the use of summary variables.

 ## Instance weight
-Finally, we note thatwe train our model with instance weighting.
-Specifically, we use the number of SCYM pixels in a neighborhood to weight each neighborhood.
-However, there is no weighting in evaluation.
+Finally, we note that we build our model with instance weighting.
+Specifically, we use the number (not value) of SCYM pixels in a neighborhood to weight each neighborhood.
+In other words, the weight is higher in neighborhoods with more maize growing acreage.

 # Interactive tools
 Next, we further describe our interactive tools.
 In crafting these "explorable explanations" [@victor_explorable_2011] in Table @tbl:apps, we draw analogies to micro-apps  [@bridgwater_what_2015] or mini-games [@dellafave_designing_2014] in which the user encounters a series of small experiences that, each with distinct interaction and objectives, can only provide minimal instruction [@brown_100_2024].
 As these very brief visualization experiences cannot take advantage of design techniques like Hayashida-style tutorials [@pottinger_pyafscgaporg_2023], they rely on simple "loops" [@brazie_designing_2024] for immediate "juxtaposition gratification" (JG) [@jm8_secret_2024], showing fast progression after minimal input.